-- b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 20181; - d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 20142; - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 20083 - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 20094; and - h) The Securities and Exchange Board of India (Buy back of Securities) Regulations, 20185; - vi) Following other laws applicable specifically to the company: - a) Air (Prevention & Control of Pollution) Act, 1981 and The Air (Prevention & Control of Pollution) Rules, 1982 - b) Water (Prevention and Control of Pollution) Act, 1974 and The Water (Prevention and Control of Pollution) Rules, 1974. - c) The Environment (Protection) Act, 1986 and The Environment (Protection) Rules, 1986 - d) Hazardous and other Wastes (Management and Transboundary Movement) Rules, 2016 - e) The Factories Act, 1948 & respective state Factories Rules - f) The Employees State Insurance Act, 1948 - g) The Industrial Employment (Standing Orders) Act, 1946 - h) Industrial Disputes Act, 1947 - i) Minimum Wages Act, 1948 - j) Payment of Wages Act, 1936 - k) TN Shop and Establishment Act and Rules thereunder - The Employees Provident Fund and Miscellaneous Provisions Act, 1952 - m) Payment of Bonus Act, 1965 - n) Payment of Gratuity Act, 1972 - o) The Employees Compensation Act, 1923 - p) The Legal Metrology Act, 2009 and the rules made thereunder.
+- b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 20181; - d) Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 20212; - e) Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 20213: - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 20094; and - h) The Securities and Exchange Board of India (Buy back of Securities) Regulations, 20185; - (vi) Following other laws applicable specifically to the company: - a) Air (Prevention & Control of Pollution) Act, 1981 and The Air (Prevention & Control of Pollution) Rules, 1982 - b) Water (Prevention and Control of Pollution) Act, 1974 and The Water (Prevention and Control of Pollution) Rules, 1974. - c) The Environment (Protection) Act, 1986 and The Environment (Protection) Rules, 1986 - d) Hazardous and other Wastes (Management and Transboundary Movement) Rules, 2016 - e) The Factories Act, 1948 & respective state Factories Rules - f) Industrial Disputes Act, 1947 - g) The Legal Metrology Act, 2009 and the rules made thereunder.